-Prior to joining NGA, Lauren served as a policy advisor to Nebraska Governor Pete Ricketts.
+Prior to joining NGA, Lauren served as a policy advisor to former Nebraska Governor Pete Ricketts.
 In this role, she served under the Governor’s general counsel, and advised the Governor on policy matters related to criminal justice and public safety, among other areas.
 While in this role, Lauren helped shepherd the passage of landmark state criminal justice reform legislation, working closely with the department of correctional services and state legislators from drafting to implementation.
 She also supported the Nebraska Board of Pardons, which is uniquely comprised of the Governor, Attorney General, and Secretary of State.
 Lauren also served as a liaison for the Governor to state and federal agencies, legislative and judicial branches of state government, local political subdivisions, constituents, and other public or private entities.

-Dedon holds a J.D. from the University of St. Thomas School of Law, where she was the recipient of the John R. Roach Fellowship for Public Interest Law.
+Lauren holds a J.D. from the University of St. Thomas School of Law, where she was the recipient of the John R. Roach Fellowship for Public Interest Law.
 She holds a bachelor’s degree in history from the same institution.
-Dedon is licensed to practice law in the state of Minnesota.
+Lauren is licensed to practice law in the state of Minnesota.

 She originally hails from both California and Nebraska.